dingyuquan/LLM-for-data-cleaning/README.md

 **clean_data.py**

-Correct errors we introduced using GPT-4o-mini and evaluate rhe result.
+Correct errors we introduced using GPT-4o-mini and evaluate the result.

 **movies.csv**